KrzysztofBalejko/Ruby-Command-Line-Games/README.md

 ## Bash users

-Please note some of this little apps will perform slightly better in PoweShell.
+Please note some of those little apps will perform slightly better in PowerShell.

 You can still go ahead using bash though.
 Have fun!